propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.19 - 2021-08-17 =
+* Added New Zealand, Greece and Switzerland to list of supported countries
+* Added new function to output file upload field on records.
+Done in conjunction with Template Assistant add on which now allows additional fields of this type to be added
+* Added support for Yoast Duplicate Post plugin

 = 1.5.18 - 2021-07-29 =
 * Corrected potential issue with auto-matching whereby date that auto match was enabled (which has an effect on which properties are returned) would be updated when updating settings, even if already enabled